Trouble with the Curve: Plot

-Aging Atlanta Braves baseball scout Gus Lobel's last assignment is to scout, proving his value to the organization.
+Aging Atlanta Braves baseball scout Gus Lobel believes his latest scouting assignment may be his last unless he can prove his value to the organization.
 He's viewed as unadaptable to changes within the game, especially advanced statistical analysis.
-His boss and friend Pete does not want to let him go, but is contending with ambitious junior executive Phillip Sanderson, vying for the general manager post who feels Gus is an obstacle.
+His boss and friend, Pete Klein, does not want to let him go, but must contend with ambitious junior executive Phillip Sanderson, who is trying to position himself to fill the post of general manager, and feels Gus is an obstacle to his ambition.